hermangroup/docs/wallets/dashcore/cmd-rpc.rst

 getaccount "address"
   DEPRECATED.
 Returns the account associated with the given address. getaccountaddress "account"
   DEPRECATED.
-Returns the current Dash address for receiving payments to this account. getaddressesbyaccount "account"
+Returns the current Historia address for receiving payments to this account. getaddressesbyaccount "account"
   DEPRECATED.
 Returns the list of addresses for the given account. getbalance ( "account" minconf addlocked include_watchonly ) If account is not specified, returns the server's total available balance.
 If account is specified (DEPRECATED), returns the balance in the account.
 Note that the account "" is not the same as leaving the parameter out.
 The server total may be different to the balance in the default "" account. getnewaddress ( "account" )
-  Returns a new Dash address for receiving payments.
+  Returns a new Historia address for receiving payments.
 If 'account' is specified (DEPRECATED), it is added to the address book  so payments received with the address will be credited to 'account'. getrawchangeaddress
-  Returns a new Dash address, for receiving change.
+  Returns a new Historia address, for receiving change.
 This is for use with raw transactions, NOT normal use. getreceivedbyaccount "account" ( minconf addlocked ) DEPRECATED.
 Returns the total amount received by addresses with <account> in transactions with specified minimum number of confirmations. getreceivedbyaddress "address" ( minconf addlocked )